kingjinho/notes_datastructure_algorithm/src/data_structure/tree/README.md

 |Simple|Complex data structure|
 |one big chunk of memory|more than one chunk of memory|

+## Red-Black tree

+- Each node is either red or black
+- Data stored in each node is 1 bit size data
+    - 2 types of node
+- `Self-balancing tree`
+    - to minimize height of the tree
+    - when to balance? add & remove
+    - searching is faster than BST
+- Balance? between red and black

+1. Properties
+    - every node is either red or black
+    - root node is always black
+    - every leaf node(NIL) is black
+    - children of red node are always black
+    - `number of black nodes between leaf node and a certain node is always the same`
+        - black height

+2. effects on black height
+    - leaf node does not contain data
+    - black depth: number of black nodes between root and a node
+    - black height: number of black nodes between a node and a leaf
+    - `the biggest depth is always less than 2 times the smallest depth`

 ### Links

 [Everything you need to know about tree data structures](https://www.freecodecamp.org/news/all-you-need-to-know-about-tree-data-structures-bceacb85490c/)

 [Data Structure and Algorithms Made Easy](https://www.google.com/search?q=data+structures+and+algorithms+made+easy)